Homegrown Habitat Hosts

 ________________ ________________

 Look for “Native Plants Live Here” signs with these Habitat Host stickers on them.
-Native Plants Live Here sign The QR code or website address will lead you to much more information about the garden using the so you can see information.
-Each HOST Garden includes their plant list, information about the garden’s development and a description, photos and other comments.
+The QR code or website address will lead you to much more information about the garden.
+Each Host Garden includes their plant list, information about the garden’s development and a description, photos and other comments.

 Carmichael 95608

 Host: Carmichael – Garden Description: This shady Carmichael front yard now screens the street giving us some privacy in the burbs.
-It is her place to watch her favorite plants and the wildlife they attract year-round.
-North facing, filtered sun, trees, bushes, perennials and annuals attract birds, pollinators and butterflies and more!
-Chris Lewis HH Host description; Front Yard Plant List; Slideshow of Front yard
+It is the owner’s place to watch her favorite plants and the wildlife they attract year-round.
+North facing, filtered sun, trees, bushes, perennials and annuals attract birds, pollinators, butterflies and more!
+Full yard Slides 2024 Chris Lewis HH Host description; Front Yard Plant List; Slideshow of Front yard

 Orangevale 95662